ekunwill25/comp2850-hci-starter/wk10/gradescope/task2_DEPRECATED/01-redesign-brief.md

 ## Societal Impact (LO10)

 **Who is excluded by the current design?**
-- [Identify specific marginalised groups: e.g., "People who rely on screen readers for employment, education, or civic participation"]
+- People who rely on screen readers for daily navigation: blind users, low-vision users, users with cognitive disabilities.
-- [Example: "Disabled people navigating web forms are systematically excluded when validation errors aren't accessible—this affects job applications, banking, healthcare booking, etc."]
+- Disabled students who depend on accessible tools for coursework/task management.

 **Broader societal implications**:
-- [Analyse systemic barriers, not just individual inconvenience]
-- [Example: "When task management apps aren't accessible, disabled students cannot participate equally in group work, perpetuating educational inequity"]
-- [Example: "Inaccessible error handling reinforces the false narrative that 'disabled people can't use computers'—shifting blame from bad design to people"]
+- Inaccessible validation patterns mirror common barriers in job applications, government forms, banking portals, and healthcare booking systems.
+- Poor error feedback reinforces systemic inequality by placing responsibility on disabled users rather than poor design.

 **How does this fix address systemic barriers?**
-- [Explain how the fix moves beyond accommodation toward universal design]
-- [Example: "Making error messages screen-reader accessible doesn't just 'help' disabled people—it creates a more robust, testable system that benefits all users (better error handling reduces support costs, improves reliability)"]
+- Implements universal design: robust, testable, equitable feedback mechanisms for all users—not separate “accommodations.”
+- Reduces error rates for everyone, not only disabled users.

 **Ethical considerations**:
-- [Consider privacy, autonomy, dignity]
-- [Example: "Current design forces SR users to ask sighted colleagues for help with validation errors, violating privacy and autonomy"]
+- Removes situations where SR users must reveal sensitive mistakes to others—protecting privacy and autonomy.
+- Ensures fairness and equal access by providing the same actionable information to all users.

 **Long-term impact**:
-- [What changes if this pattern were adopted widely?]
-- [Example: "If all web forms implemented accessible error handling, millions of disabled people could complete tasks independently, reducing reliance on assistance and improving employment/education access"]
+- If widely adopted, accessible validation would dramatically improve digital independence for millions of disabled people.
+- Reduces educational and workplace inequalities tied to inaccessible digital systems

 **References**:
 - [Link to Week 7 Lab 1 ethics reflection if relevant]